rayep/rkstreamer/README.md

 ### RK Music Streamer

-A command-line music player that allows you to stream songs, albums, playlists. <br>
+A command-line music streamer that allows you to stream songs, albums, playlists. <br>
 **Powered by Jio Saavn Web APIs**

 ---